blacknon/hwatch/README.md

               --mouse                         enable mouse wheel support.
 With this option, copying text with your terminal may be harder.
 Try holding the Shift key.
           -c, --color                         interpret ANSI color and style sequences -r, --reverse                       display text upside down.
           -C, --compress                      Compress data in memory.
+Note: If the output of the command is small, you may not get the desired effect.
           -t, --no-title                      hide the UI on start.
 Use `t` to toggle it.
           -N, --line-number                   show line number
               --no-help-banner                hide the "Display help with h key" message -x, --exec                          Run the command directly, not through the shell.
 Much like the `-x` option of the watch command.
           -O, --diff-output-only              Display only the lines with differences during `line` diff and `word` diff.
           -A, --aftercommand <after_command>  Executes the specified command if the output changes.
 Information about changes is stored in json format in environment variable ${HWATCH_DATA}.
-          -l, --logfile [<logfile>]           logging file
+          -l, --logfile [<logfile>]           logging file. if a log file is already used, its contents will be read and executed.
           -s, --shell <shell_command>         shell to use at runtime. can also insert the command to the location specified by {COMMAND}. [default: "sh -c"]
           -n, --interval <interval>           seconds to wait between updates [default: 2] -L, --limit <limit>                 Set the number of history records to keep. only work in watch mode.
 Set `0` for unlimited recording. (default: 5000) [default: 5000]
               --tab-size <tab_size>           Specifying tab display size [default: 4]